-What do you mean by “a maximum of $5,000”?
+What do you mean by “a maximum of $2,500”?

 Who decides if our grant request is accepted or denied?

-Matching grants will be awarded to applicants that meet the eligibility requirements by order of priority.
+The SDIS Safety Grant Committee will review each application to determine which are eligible to receive funding.
+Matching grants will be awarded to applicants that meet the eligibility requirements by order of priority and on a first come, first served basis.
 After the first priority level has been funded, grants will be awarded to applicants in the second priority level.

 What projects will qualify for the matching grant?